1. Using Artificial Intelligence to create SEO for Therapists’ Websites

 2. Adapting to Voice Search Technology when Creating SEO for Therapists

 The popularity of voice search technology has soared in recent years thanks to technology like Google Assistant, Apple Siri, and Amazon Alexa.
 Voice search technology is changing the way people search for information and products.
-It is important to use long phrases that people use in their everyday conversations to have the best results in voice searches.
+It isto use long phrases that people use in their everyday conversations to the results in voice searches.
 In fact, 55% of homes are expected to have a smart speaker by 2022.

 Make sure your keywords are relevant for voice search marketing.
 You can find long phrases that people use in everyday conversation by looking at how they speak.
 Longer, more natural phrases tend to produce better results in voice searches.